-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 238) A company is deciding whether to purchase production equipment which can produce units more quickly than the current equipment.
+- 238) A company is deciding whether to purchase production equipment that can produce units more quickly than the current equipment.
 Which of the following costs would be relevant to its decision? - A) The original purchase price of the current machinery - B) The additional labor required to run the new equipment - C) The accumulative repairs costs of the current machinery over the years - D) The cost of raw materials